-What are the top ten skills that employers want?
+What are the top ten skills that employers want in graduates?

-Based on a number of surveys on the skills required by graduates undertaken by Microsoft, Target Jobs, the BBC, Prospects, NACE and AGR and other organisations, here is our summary of the skills which were most often deemed important.
+Based on surveys on the skills required by graduates undertaken by Microsoft, Target Jobs, the BBC, Prospects, NACE and AGR, here is our summary of the skills which were most often deemed important.

 |1||Able to express your ideas clearly and confidently in speech|